Heidi-Negrete/swarm/README.md

 # To Dos:

 Add range attack in wizard enemy type
 Add new movement type in velocity component accelerate_to_in_range so wizard only moves toward player enough to stay in range for attack.
+all xp above what is needed to lvl is lost and not used.
+alter the hurt flash on player to RED not white?
+add animation to the lose/win
+add a scary 'throbbing' dark red ColorRect over screen when player health is < certain amount